tombeesley/eyetools/README.md

 **eyetools** is a package that provides a set of simple tools that will facilitate common steps in the processing and analysis of eye data.
-It is intended for use with data from psychological experiments.
+It is intended for use with data from psychological experiments and is intended to be simple to use for non-experts in eye data analysis.
 The idea is to have a workflow which is aided by these functions, going from processing of the raw data, to extraction of event related data (i.e., fixations, saccades), to summarising those data at the trial level